n6ai/minze/docs/guide/advanced/style-guide.md

 ## Component File Naming

-- Should be named consistantly in either `dash-case` or `PascalCase`.
+- Should be named consistently in either `dash-case` or `PascalCase`.
 - Should be named after the component they are exporting.

 ```